OpenPrinting/pyppd/README.txt

   $ pyppd /path/to/your/ppd/folder

 It'll create ``pyppd-ppdfile`` in your current folder.
-You can test it by
+This executable only works with the same Python version that you used to generate it.
+You can test it by running:
-running:

   $ ./pyppd-ppdfile list